Skijoring in Wisconsin: Dog-Friendly Winter Adventures

 Here are just a handful of iconic skijoring competitions held in Wisconsin every winter.

-The American Birkebeiner is a four-day event in the Cable/Hayward area that hosts thousands of skiers from around the world.
-Included in this skiing extravaganza is the Barkie Birkie, which loops through Hayward and has two courses: one for fast, experienced teams and another course for novice, inexperienced teams.
+The Slumberland American Birkebeiner is a four-day event in the Cable/Hayward area that hosts thousands of skiers from around the world.
+Included in this skiing extravaganza is the Barkie Birkie, which loops through Hayward and has two courses: one for fast, experienced teams and another course for novice teams.
+Cheer on the dogs (and people) in these races that are part of the Thursday Thrills events.

 The Three Bear Sled Dog Race is one of the premier spectator races in the northern Midwest.
-The Three Bear's course is known for its beautiful trails and warm hospitality.
+The Three Bear's course near the northern border of Wisconsin is known for its beautiful trails and welcoming hosts.
 From six-dog sled races to skijoring, this event is a favorite among dogs and their owners.